gruntwork-io/terraform-google-network/modules/vpc-network/README.md

 * `public` - allow inbound traffic from all sources

+* `public-restricted` - allow inbound traffic from specific subnetworks on the internet

 * `private` - allow inbound traffic from within this network

 * `private-persistence` - allow inbound traffic from tagged sources within this network, excluding instances tagged